drkthng/blog-v3/_posts/2016-11-12-dark-theme-switch.md

 permalink: "/dark-theme-switch"
 ---

-I'm not proud of using smartphone to read articles on bed.
+I'm not proud of using a smartphone to read articles on the bed.
 But this is a habit that many people have.
-Reading on low light is bad for your eyes if the phone emits a lot of bright light.
+Reading in low light is bad for your eyes if the phone emits a lot of bright light.

 ![Dark mode](/images/reading-at-night-on-smartphone-dark-mode.jpg)

 There are [apps](https://redgadgets.com/protect-eyes-from-computer/){: target="_blank"} that you can use to reduce the light.
 A better option is to have a dark theme.
 Apps like Reddit already has this option.
 Maybe they know their users are nocturnal!

 ## How to create a dark mode?
-When I thoght of this problem, I knew JavaScript can do it but [I'm a noob in JS](https://js.webjeda.com){: target="_blank"}.
+When I thought of this problem, I knew JavaScript can do it but [I'm a noob in JS](https://js.webjeda.com){: target="_blank"}.
 I don't really create my own script.
 I copy from some pre-existing script and make changes as I like.

-But this seemed very easy and I gave it a try to write something on my own!
-Which was a horrible code.
+But this seemed very easy and I gave it a try to write something on my own which was a horrible code.

 {% highlight html %}